-- 4 (1) Despite section 3, this Instrument applies to a derivative that is a short-term foreign exchange contract or instrument in the institutional foreign exchange market transacted by a derivatives dealer with a derivatives party if all of the following apply: - (a) the derivatives dealer is a Canadian financial institution; - (b) the derivatives dealer has had, at any time after the date on which this Instrument comes into force, a month-end gross notional amount under all outstanding derivatives that exceed \$500 000 000. - (2) In respect of a short-term foreign exchange contract or instrument to which subsection (1) applies, this Instrument does not apply other than the following provisions: - (a) section 9 [fair dealing]; - (b) section 10 [conflicts of interest]; - (c) section 12 [handling complaints]; - (e) Division 1 [Compliance] of Part 5 [Compliance and Recordkeeping].
+- 4. (1) Despite section 3, this Instrument applies to a derivative that is a short-term foreign exchange contract or instrument in the institutional foreign exchange market transacted by a derivatives dealer with a derivatives party if all of the following apply: - (a) the derivatives dealer is a Canadian financial institution; - (b) the derivatives dealer has had, at any time after the date on which this Instrument comes into force, a monthend gross notional amount under all outstanding derivatives that exceed \$500 000 000 000. - (2) In respect of a short-term foreign exchange contract or instrument to which subsection (1) applies, this Instrument does not apply other than the following provisions: - (a) section 9 [Fair dealing]; - (b) section 10 [Conflicts of interest]; - (c) section 12 [Handling complaints]; - (d) Division 1 [Compliance] of Part 5 [Compliance and recordkeeping].